 Drawbacks and Benefits of Buy Here, Pay Here Dealerships

 - Poor credit history may still be acceptable.
-BHPH car dealerships often extend loans to borrowers who have little or no credit history.
-They may sometimes even create a loan agreement with no credit check.
+Buy here, pay here car dealerships often extend car loans to borrowers who have little or no credit history.
+Some BHPH dealers may not even conduct a credit check.

 - Small down payment options are available.
 Buy here, pay here dealerships frequently allow borrowers to purchase a vehicle with very little (i.e., $500), or even no, money down upfront.